lapatinn/kirjainlaatikko/README.md

 26.04:

 Apparently I managed to break removing reviews, nice.
 Fixed that.
 Added input regulation to templates and app.py so all user inputs (I think) will be double checked.

+28.04:

+Added css styles.
+Modified frontpage.
+Made changes to arrangement and return links on various pages.